snoyberg/posa-chapter/warp.md

-When a user thread performs a logically blocking I/O operation, such as receiving or sending data on a socket, a non-blocking call is attempted instead.
+When a user thread performs a logically blocking I/O operation, such as receiving or sending data on a socket, a non-blocking call is actually attempted.
 If it succeeds, the thread continues immediately without involving the IO manager or the thread scheduler.
-If the call would block, the IO manager is used to register interest for events on the file descriptor and the thread indicates to the scheduler that it is waiting.
+If the call would block, the thread instead registers interest for the relevant event with the runtime system's IO manager component and then indicates to the scheduler that it is waiting.
 Independently, an IO manager thread monitors events and notifies threads when their events occur, causing them to be re-scheduled for execution.
 This all happens transparently to the user thread, with no effort on the Haskell programmer's part.